BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/hardhat.md

 {% hint style="warning" %}
 **Note**

-Gas limit is required when deploying a smart contract using Hardhat in TomoChain
+Gas limit is required when deploying a smart contract using Hardhat in Viction
 {% endhint %}

 Finally, ensure your wallet has enough fund to cover gas fee and run script with command: